algonzalez74/GHFreebrary/README.md

 Compare the following two code blocks (the first one borrowed from stackoverflow.com).

-(1) One method to get a hypothetical <i>DisplayLabel</i> RTTI attribute of a given class, NOT using GH Freebrary:
+(1) A method to get a hypothetical <i>DisplayLabel</i> RTTI attribute of a given class, NOT using GH Freebrary:
 <pre><code>implementation

 uses